OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation/java/Setup.md

-## Setup/Configure the Maven and Java JDK for Java samples.
+## Setup/Configure the Maven and Java JDK.

 ## Description
 This document helps you to setup/configure the Java JDK and Maven (download, install, configure and run) setup process for your Java samples.

 ## Setup Java-JDK
- - Install Java JDK **32 bit / 64 bit** as per your PC configuration (Minimum Required version is - Java 1.8+).
+ - Install Java JDK **32 bit / 64 bit** as per your PC configuration (Minimum Required version is - Java 1.8+) [Java-JDK Link](https://www.oracle.com/java/technologies/downloads/#java8-windows).

-[Java-JDK Link](https://www.oracle.com/java/technologies/downloads/#java8-windows).

  - After Successful installation, search **Environment variable** in windows search bar.